 • Provide customer education: It’s important that all of our customers understand this global market change and its impacts.
 Since September 2018, we have undertaken a major effort to talk directly to customers about the transition and listen to concerns.
 We’ve already conducted customer outreach in dozens of U.S. cities and our international markets.
 As the end of LIBOR approaches, we’ll continue to keep our customers informed.

 • Implement new contract language and products: Over the past few years, we’ve encouraged use of more robust “fallback language” in our contracts that contemplates the end of LIBOR.
 We’ve launched a wide range of products based on ARRs and have developed contract standards and protocols for these products.
-Going forward, we expect that many contracts will be amended to transition to an ARR ahead of LIBOR cessation in June 2023.

 Learn more